 Plyo boxes are obviously great for box jumps, but they’re also good for elevated push up work, one-legged squat development, and even weighted step-ups.
 We love this soft covered plyo box but definitely wish it was more stable with a wet surface.

 Plyometrics isn’t something that’s brand new to fitness, but it’s certainly having its moment in our current wellness culture.
-Adding in box jumps and other plyo movements to your fitness programming can help you build a more athletic, leaner, and stronger physique.
+Adding in box jumps and other plyometric exercises to your fitness programming can help you build a more athletic, leaner, and stronger physique.